 International health insurance premiums range widely depending on the level of coverage, gender, age and your location.
 If you want a policy that covers you globally, including the United States, this can often add at least 40% to your rate.
 Most plans exclude pre-existing medical conditions, but some companies will underwrite most conditions if disclosed and approved for an additional premium.
 Of course, this depends on the severity of the condition along with other factors.
 If you plan to become pregnant, then make sure you check the waiting period for the maternity benefit.

-You can obtain your global medical insurance plan from a variety of sources, such as Expat Financial or Global Travel Insurance.
-It is important that you state your requirements and find the right policy that suits your needs.
+You can obtain your global medical insurance plan from a variety of sources.
+But, it is important that you state your requirements and find the right policy that suits your needs.
 A cheap plan is not usually the best plan, as you usually get what you pay for.